When your long-distance isn’t working or you’ve drifted apart, it could be time to let it go.

 - Your doubts are growing about your long-distance relationship, and you don’t have the reassurance that it will work out.

 When Is a Long-Distance Relationship Over?

 You may have doubts as to whether or not your relationship is over.
-The best thing to do is to talk to your partner about the things that are bothering you.
+The best thing to do is to talk to your partner about things that trouble you.

 Unresolved doubts can leave you feeling stressed and anxious, and you are more likely to make bad decisions.
 Instead, share your doubts and concerns with your partner and let them help you.

 Talking about your concerns with your partner can help you separate what is really going on from what you think is happening.

 Unless you share your feelings and struggles with your partner, they won’t know how to help you.